brunorijsman/dske-python/README.md

 are vulnerable to attack by future quantum computers due to the discovery of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).

-I also assume that you are familiar with
+New protocols are under development to make key exchange quantum-safe.
+The best-known two methods are
 [Post-Quantum Cryptography (PQC)](https://en.wikipedia.org/wiki/Post-quantum_cryptography)
 and
-[Quantum Key Distribution (QKD)](https://en.wikipedia.org/wiki/Quantum_key_distribution) which are the two prevalent quantum-safe key exchange methods.
+[Quantum Key Distribution (QKD)](https://en.wikipedia.org/wiki/Quantum_key_distribution) which are the .

 Most people are less familiar with Distributed Symmetric Key Establishment (DSKE) which is a completely different approach for quantum-safe key exchange.